wasdpkj/Microduino-IDE-Support/arduino-ide-Support/[1.6.x]-hardware(library)/hardware/Microduino/avr/libraries/_03_Microduino_WIFI_CC3000/README.md

 Place the Adafruit_CC3000 library folder your *arduinosketchfolder*/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.

+NOTE: the 'SendTweet' example currently DOES NOT WORK due to Twitter API changes.
+The code is being kept for posterity in case a workaround can be developed.